Jana Nayagan

-The film was officially announced in September 2024 under the tentative title Thalapathy 69, as it is Vijay's 69th film as a lead actor, and the official title was announced in January 2025.
-Principal photography commenced the following month in Chennai continued by a schedule in Payanoor, which was again followed by two additional schedules also held at the former location, and wrapped by August 2025.
-The film has music composed by Anirudh Ravichander, cinematography handled by Sathyan Sooryan and editing by Pradeep E. Ragav.
+The film was officially announced in September 2024 under the tentative title Thalapathy 69, as it was Vijay's 69th film as a lead actor, and the official title was announced in January 2025.
+Principal photography commenced in October 2024 in Chennai, and the filming was wrapped by August 2025.
+It marked Vijay's final film appearance before he entered politics.
+The film has music composed by Anirudh Ravichander, cinematography by Sathyan Sooryan and editing by Pradeep E. Ragav.